 Submit the online application form and upload your CV.
 If you have any questions about submitting the application or encounter any problems, please contact Nicolle Singer by email or by telephone at (202) 336-6000.

-Applications will continue to be accepted until seats are filled.
+The application deadline is March 24, 2014.
+After that date has passed, applications will continue to be accepted until seats are filled.
 Any applications received after seats have been filled will be placed on a waiting list.

-Faculty: APA Member - $750 / Nonmember - $1,200
+Faculty: APA member — $750; Nonmember — $1,200

 Discount opportunity: In order to make it feasible for people to attend both ATIs being held this year at UC Davis (Structural Equation Modeling and Exploratory Data Mining), which are taking place on consecutive weeks, those who are accepted for and attend both ATIs will receive a 20 percent discount on tuition.